Pandemic means change for police officers

 “They deserve, and I hope they get a lot of credit for getting us through this.
 They have done this in a very accommodating, compassionate way.”

 He estimates more emphasis will be placed on long-term planning.
-Experiencing a months-long event is not a concept that Spencer said he had ever considered in infectious disease training.
+Experiencing a months-long event is not a concept that Spencer said he had ever considered, despite his own lengthy career in law enforcement..

 The department has done infectious disease training, and has an infectious disease control policy, but it is an area that Spencer said he’ll explore more detailed training on in the future.